 Have we missed your favorite site for free STL file downloads?
 Let us know in the comments, and we’ll add them in a future update.

 The single biggest content repository for 3D printer models on the internet is Thingiverse, a website operated by MakerBot Industries, the creators of the popular Replicator series of 3D printers.
 The site is well established and mature, with a huge community of dedicated makers offering free STL files to download in varying categories and complexity.
-Once you are logged in, you can share tagged 3D models in a personal collection.
+Once you are logged in, you can share tagged 3D printer models in a personal collection.
 If you’re looking for cool things to 3D print, this is the best place to start.

 The mission statement of GrabCAD is to “help mechanical engineers build great products faster”.
 The site offers tools that help users collaborate in the development of their 3D printer models.
 But for the typical 3D printing enthusiast (like yourself), the best part of the site is their large library of 3D printer files — available as free STL files and other formats — created by the largest community of over a million engineers, designers and manufacturers.
 Besides free STL files, the site offers the free 3D printing software GrabCAD Workbench and GrabCAD Print.

-Over 1 million creators upload their 3d models their Sketchfab.
+Over 1 million creators upload their 3d models on Sketchfab.
 It is a great source of user-generated 3D designs, with an emphasis on character design and sculpture.
 You can use the free 3D models in your VR, AR and gaming projects.
 Their downloadable 3D printer models are only a sub-category of a larger collection (2 million free 3D models), and these are available as either free STL files or OBJ files (the difference is that OBJ format contains color information for advanced printing).
 If you’re looking for something unusual then this is the place.

 CGTrader is a marketplace to buy and sell 3D designs.
-They’re not just limited to CAD files, however; the site also offers a nice selection of free 3D printer models to download which can be fabricated on any 3D printer.
+They’re not just limited to CAD files, however; the site also offers a nice selection of free 3D printer files to download which can be fabricated on any 3D printer.
 The 3D printer models are sorted by categories and can be downloaded after signing in.